infinilabs/coco-extensions/docs/README.md

   since: 0.8.0

-* `minimum_coco_version`: The version of Coco app that your extension requires.
+* `minimum_coco_version`: For the main extension only.
+The version of Coco app that your extension requires.
 If not set, then this extension is compatible with all versions of Coco app.

   type: string